I got some great replies to "Life is a Jumble".

 The paintings are awesome.
 The squirrel looks like a beatnik talking about Marxism over coffee and cigarettes.

-I always like hearing from you :)
+I enjoy hearing from you :)